 Robert Eggers has made two movies now.
-Both with predominantly natural light, both with a confident eye and camera, and period set using actual dialogue from sources contemporary to said setting.
+Both with predominantly natural light, confident eye and camera, and period set using actual dialogue from sources contemporary to said setting.

-It’s tense, it’s absurd, it features two powerhouse performances, it’s overwhelming, and it’s an absolute must-see.
+It’s tense, absurd, it features two powerhouse performances, it’s overwhelming, and it’s an absolute must-see.

 It’s the near future and because overpopulation has started to triple the planet the government has outlawed having siblings.
 And by “outlawed” I mean to say “they’ll maybe kill your extra kids”.
 This poses a problem for Willem Dafoe when his septuplet granddaughters are born.
 Let’s take a look.

 Murder on the Orient Express is one of the most famous murder mystery stories ever so I’m actually kind of shocked that they haven’t remade it sooner.
 It’s here now though, with a cast of thousands of famous faces and a really terrible song choice.
 Let’s watch!

 Keanu Reeves loves two rings in this movie: his sweet ride and his sweet puppy dog.
 Then Alfie Allen comes along and takes one and kills the other.
 Too bad for him it turns out Keanu Reeves has a degree in ass kickery with a minor in shooting people in the face.

 Wes Anderson is a film maker with a distinct voice.
 He tells stories with emotional cores and often tells them using characters that don’t always seen to want to, or even know how to, express those emotions and sets them in a world that is just over the border into absurdity and littered with all kinds of fine detail, interesting colour palettes, and now stop motion.

 Basically he crafts a whimsical world and then populates it with non-whimsical people.